 Peach cobbler is the essence of summer: warm spiced fresh peaches with a fluffy, crunchy lidded biscuit topping.
-Don't forget the ice cream.
+Bake in a skillet or casserole pan, and don't forget the ice cream.

 Prep Time 35minutes